 Division of Environmental Permits

-We conduct comprehensive environmental analyses and assure timely and consistent decisions which balance environmental protection with social and environmental considerations.
 Our mission is: "To manage the Department of Environmental Conservation's permit system, provide related public information, perform comprehensive environmental analyses to assure timely and consistent decisions so that protection of the environment is balanced with social and economic considerations."

 More about Division of Environmental Permits: